emericg/WatchFlower/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/emericg/WatchFlower.svg?style=flat-square)](https://github.com/emericg/WatchFlower/graphs/contributors)
 [![License: GPL v3](https://img.shields.io/badge/license-GPL%20v3-brightgreen.svg?style=flat-square)](http://www.gnu.org/licenses/gpl-3.0)

-WatchFlower is a **plant monitoring application** that reads and plots data from compatible Bluetooth sensors like Xiaomi MiJia "Flower Care" and "RoPot" or Parrot "Flower Power" and "Parrot Pot", as well as many Bluetooth thermometers!
+WatchFlower is a **plant monitoring application** that reads and plots data from compatible Bluetooth sensors like Xiaomi "Flower Care" and "RoPot" or Parrot "Flower Power" and "Parrot Pot", as well as many Bluetooth thermometers!
 It works with international and Chinese Xiaomi devices, doesn't require an account creation, your GPS location, nor any other personal data from you!

 Works on Linux, macOS, Windows, but also Android and iOS!
 Desktop binaries are available on the "release" page, mobile applications are on the app stores.